Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 5750 1GB should in theory be just a bit superior to the Radeon HD 6670 (OEM) overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 5750 1GB is 15% faster than the Radeon HD 6670 (OEM) overall, due to its greater data rate. (explain)

-Texel RateThe Radeon HD 5750 1GB will be much (about 31%) faster with regards to anisotropic filtering than the Radeon HD 6670 (OEM). (explain)
+Texel RateThe Radeon HD 5750 1GB is quite a bit (more or less 31%) more effective at AF than the Radeon HD 6670 (OEM). (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon HD 5750 1GB is the winner, by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon HD 5750 1GB is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison